gitit24x7/Mini-JS-projects/Movie-Seats-Booking-App/Readme.md

 - Added a title text to for the not available seats : in the seat type showing banner below pick movie
 - Changed the cursor for th not available seat types, so it shows that seat is not allowed to be selected
 - Added a button which animates when clicked for submission
+- improved the look and feel of the UI.

 ## Learnings and points to remember
 - spread operator can be used to copy object items and array items as well.
 - We use the method setItem()(takes a key-value pair and adds it to localStorage) for local storage.
 - Using +e.target.value can change a string to a number without needing to convert it with the methods
--
--

 Project inspiration and tutorial - https://www.udemy.com/course/web-projects-with-vanilla-javascript/learn/lecture/17842060#overview